 With winter knocking on our door, it is time to think about safe driving tips in winter weather.
 This past March winter storm Thor marched across the country and through the northeast leaving injuries and fatalities along its way.
 Winter weather wreaks havoc on Pennsylvania roads each year making it treacherous for drivers.

-At Handler, Henning & Rosenberg LLP, it is our sincere hope that all of our clients and others remain safe while driving this winter.
+At Handler, Henning & Rosenberg LLC, it is our sincere hope that all of our clients and others remain safe while driving this winter.
 Below is a list of winter weather driving reminders we share with our office staff, clients, and with you in hope of keeping everyone on our Pennsylvania roads safe this winter season.

 Winter Weather Driving Reminders

-As you prepare to travel wintery roads in Pennsylvania, remember the following tips for safe travels.
+As you prepare to travel wintery roads in Pennsylvania, remember the following tips for safe travels:

 - Clear all snow and ice off your vehicle before you leave.
 Blowing and/or falling ice and snow coming from your vehicle is a distraction that can cause you or another driver to wreck.